Kunal-Fauzdar/DSA/README.md

 # DSA
-This repo is the collection of my DSA practice questions.
+This repo is the collection of my DSA practice questions .